Book Now

 Budongo Forest - Uganda's Premier Chimpanzee Trekking Destination

-Budongo Forest is home to an exceptionally large mahogany tree that stands over 80 meters tall and has a circumference of about 20 meters.
+Budongo Forest holds an exceptionally large mahogany tree that stands over 80 meters tall and has a circumference of about 20 meters.

 The forest covers an area of 82,530 hectares and acts as a catchment area for Lake Albert.
 It is managed by the National Forestry Authority, and the nearest major town is Masindi.

-During the dry season, daytime heat is high and food is limited.
-Chimpanzees often spend much of the day on the forest floor in shady areas.
+During the dry season, daytime heat is high and food is limited, so chimpanzees often spend much of the day on the forest floor in shady areas.

 Budongo Forest also features the Royal Mile, a well-known trail that stretches about 1.6 km.
-This trail offers great opportunities for tourism activities like viewing primates such as monkeys, baboons, and chimpanzees.
+This trail offers strong opportunities for viewing primates such as monkeys, baboons, and chimpanzees.

 People living near Budongo Forest engage in activities such as fishing, farming, education, trade, and settlement, which help support their daily lives.